 If campfires are permitted, select a location that is downwind and away from your tent.
-Clear all vegetation and dig a small pit surrounded by rocks.
+Clear all vegetation and use a designated pit or dig a small pit and surround it with rocks.

 Don’t Take Rocks From the Water